NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 Applications are High Order Components (HOC) that are rendered in the Analysis Center.
 The portal major functions like Project, Downloads, and Protein Paint are all applications.
 Each application handles a specific task and can be used to refine and analyze cohorts.
-Applications have access to all of the current cohort information and can use that information to query the GDC API for additional information.
+Applications have access to all the current cohort information and can use that information to query the GDC API for additional information.

 Local and Cohort filters are available to applications.
 Local filters are filters that are specific to the application, and